natjungquist/c1-cuc/README.md

 ## Prerequisites

-* be a valid C1 engineer
+* Data for call handlers to be migrated.
+Must be CSV format.
+* Audio files/recordings saved together in a folder.
+Put this folder inside the `src` directory.
+* Cisco Unity Connection server credentials.
+* Recommended application to run this program: VSCode.

-## Installation - DEVELOPMENT MODE
+## Installation

 1. **Clone the Repository**
    ```bash